tmbuza/iMAP/README.md

-# iMAP: Pipeline for Microbiome Data Analysis and Exploratory Visualization
+# iMAP: Integrative Microbiome Analysis Pipeline

-The iMAP pipeline is a two-tier pipeline
+The iMAP is a two-tier pipeline consisting of:

 1. Bioinformatics analysis of 16S rRNA gene reads
 2. Exploratory visualization.